Colton Parayko: International play

 As a citizen of Canada, Parayko has competed for his country on numerous occasions.
 He first played for Team Canada West in the Junior Club World Cup and 2011 World Junior A Challenge, where he helped lead Canada to a gold medal.

 Parayko's second international tournament came following his dominating rookie season.
 On May 27, 2016, Parayko was chosen to be a part of Team North America, a selection of the top American and Canadian players aged 23 and under, at the 2016 World Cup of Hockey in Toronto.
 He made his debut on September 15, 2016, against Team Finland where he recorded two assists and earned the First Star of the Game.
 He ended the tournament by playing in three games and recording three assists.

 After the Blues were eliminated in the second round of the 2017 Stanley Cup playoffs, Parayko joined Canada at the 2017 World Championship, where he registered seven points (three goals and four assists) and was named an All-Star.
 The Canadians would lose to Sweden in a shootout at the finals.

+Seven years later, with the Blues missing qualification to the 2024 Stanley Cup playoffs, Parayko rejoined Team Canada for the 2024 IIHF World Championship.